‘Data is way more valuable than oil’: Pax8 director of data and AI

 The director of AI and data also reacted to Chasin saying that we will see more and more organisational and creative AI in the future.

-“As the head of a company, an organisational AI will give you a response that Chasin would give you as a CEO of a tech company, but it wouldn't think like him and choose to employ you as a salesperson and enslave you.
+“As the head of a company, an organisational AI will give you a response that Chasin would give you as the CEO of a tech company, but it wouldn't think like him.

 “There's a certain level of human relationships that’s invaluable to all businesses.”